f5devcentral/f5-rseries-training/docs/rseries_security.rst

     Commit complete.
     r5900-2(config)#

-Configuring SSH and Token Based Timeouts via API
+Configuring SSH, CLI, and Token Based Timeouts via API
 ------------------------------------------------

-To configure the CLI timeout via the API, use the PATCH API call below.
+To configure the CLI or SSH timeouts via the API, use the PATCH API call below.
 In the case below, the CLI session should disconnect after 300 seconds of inactivity.

 .. code-block:: bash